Transparent Anti Slip Tape Applications

 Many companies these days take advantage of the use of floor displays, applying large printed decals onto the floor to advertise their wares.
 Some materials used aren’t always tried and tested in terms of their anti-slip properties, so transparent grip tape can be applied over the surface of the print, to ensure efficient slip protection, but also leaving the display completely visible.
 A side benefit from applying clear safety over the design is that it will prevent the print from wearing, prolonging the life and increasing the durability of the display, making it a more cost-effective venture in the long run.

 Pleasure cruisers usually have a fairly respectable to lavish, and usually custom, deck and cabin design.
 Some boat owners tie their slip prevention in with the design, but some want it to be as unobtrusive as possible.
-By applying transparent safety tape to steps, walkways and cabin tops, basically anywhere that a sure and safe foothold is required, not only will this make sailing less treacherous, for those who like to turn their engine off once in a while anyway, but it will make it a much safer sail or cruise also, while not detracting from the aesthetics if you are that way inclined.
+By creating an anti slip application using transparent safety tape to steps, walkways and cabin tops, basically anywhere that a sure and safe foothold is required, will not only make sailing less treacherous, for those who like to turn their engine off once in a while anyway, but it will make it a much safer sail or cruise also, while not detracting from the aesthetics if you are that way inclined.

-For more information, or to order, please contact us by phone, email or visit the website at www.heskins.com.
+For more information, or to order, please contact us by phone, email or the contact us form.

 If you would like to see how to apply transparent safety tape, you can do so by watching the video below.